joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 state.
 This design is embraced even if an Om Next application is entirely client side.

+Instead of mixing control logic into components as is often encountered in React based systems, Om Next moves all state management into a router abstraction.
+Components declaratively request data (application) from the router.
+In additions, components do not mutate application state, instead they request application state transitions and the router will apply the state changes.

-Applications designed in this way make it trivial to introduce more sophisticated stores like DataScript.
-In the case where there is a real remote server component, architecting Om Next applications in this way permits arbitrarily partitioning of state between local client logic and remote server logic, i.e. *fully transparent synchronization*.
+Applications designed in this way make it trivial to introduce custom stores like DataScript without touching or changing any components.
+In the case where there is a real remote server component, this architectural design permits seamless arbitrary partitioning of application state between local client logic and remote server logic, that is, *fully transparent synchronization*.

 ### Routing